-For percentages, 100 times the quotient of the numerators divided by the denominators.
+For percentages, the numerators divided by the denominators, multiplied by 100.

 Missing data or "don't know" responses on the question on fever are excluded from numerator 1, and from numerator and denominator 2, assuming no illness.

 Missing data or "don't know" responses for whether sought advice or treatment and from whom are excluded from numerator 2, assuming no treatment sought from a health facility or provider.